 If you disagree with our decision, you should write to us within one month of the date of the letter telling you about it.
 An Officer will look at the decision and change it if they think it is wrong.
 We will then write to you and tell you the outcome.
 If we decide that we cannot change the original decision, you can request a further review.

-Please click here to view the Discretionary Housing Payments Policy.
+Please click here to view the Local Scheme Payments Policy.